 The time of immersion is a sad occasion and the Devi is repeatedly requested to return to shower bliss on devotees whenever invoked.
 The festival sees a boom in pre-pooja sales.
 All trade and commerce gears up to meet the challenge of coping with the frenetic shopping spree.
 Whole communities of artisans spend their busiest time to ensure the netting of a sizeable income that will sustain them for several months to come.
 It is a time of activity and employment for all.
 Artisans build the mammoth pandal (a pandal constructed in 1994 as a replica of the Belur Math, was almost 90 ft high, required 3500 bamboo poles, 5000 planks of wood and over 2000 metres of cloth and cost Rs 5 lakh.).
 Weavers are kept busy, as are the craftsmen who model the exquisitely chiseled features and limbs of each figure in the pooja tableau from clay; electricians who ingeniously devise the decorative illuminations (everything of topical interest from the dinosaurs of Jurassic Park to World Cup football, to nuclear testing is portrayed); the dhaakis whose unsurpassed virtuosity finds expression in frenzied pounding on huge barrel-shaped drums, invoking an almost hypnotic rapture.
 Everybody is involved, and there is profit and fun for all.

 It is a time of prosperity also for publishing houses – the pooja Editions capitalize on the festive mood of the reading public.
 From big established dailies to little magazines, all thrive this season.
 Today pooja pandals seem to sprout like mushrooms – practically one every 100 yards.
-Apart from loudspeakers blaring forth pop and Hindi film music and other forms of entertainment (there are also cultural programmes), there is a fierce competition among organisers to compete with and outdo each other in the extravagant and lavish show they put up. pooja committees are known to spend in lakhs on attractive pandal decor.
+Apart from loudspeakers blaring forth pop and Hindi film music and other forms of entertainment (there are also cultural programmes), there is a fierce competition among organizers to compete with and outdo each other in the extravagant and lavish show they put up.
+Pooja committees are known to spend huge amounts on attractive pandal decor.
 Galaxies of twinkling lights make Technicolor pageants out of the dingiest lanes.

 The para poojas become grander still each year, as the poojas are an occasion people look forward to.